Review: One Flew over the Cuckoo’s Nest, Old Vic ★★★★

 Similarly, the delay in transitioning McMurphy into his drab patient uniform is a clever tactical move.
 By allowing him to retain his civilian attire for as long as possible, the production gives the audience time to connect with his individual identity before the institution attempts to strip them away.

 The staging is very clever, using an in the round configuration to make the audience feel immersed.
-Because of the large cast and the circular set, you can never see everything at once, which perfectly reflects the confusion of unreliable witnesses in a busy ward.
+With a large cast moving through a circular space, you can never quite take everything in at once, which mirrors the uncertainty of a ward built on partial, unreliable accounts.
 The set features staircases to both sides that allow for dramatic entrances and create a zone for the staff to look out at the patients.
-The main props are white industrial heats that add an institutional feel but also work well for the cast to sit, move and stand on them in different configurations.
+The main props, white industrial heaters, do double duty: they reinforce the institutional setting while constantly being reconfigured as seating, platforms, and barriers.

 There were, however, a few minor frustrations.
 The play opens and ends with a setting in Congo Square, a Native American and African American gathering place in New Orleans.
 While this was a deliberate choice, much of the information was provided on slides set to the sides.
 Sitting in a central seat, I found it impossible to read them, which is a shame as that context was lost until I read the programme on the train home.